saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 This article contains several examples I could have really used after reading up on the basics in Python.
 After I read the first chapters of <b>Automate the Boring Stuff with Python</b> and <b>Learning Python, 5th Edition</b>, I somewhat struggled to put the concepts I read about into practice.
 I knew the basic Python data structures and string methods, but was not really sure on how to actually use any of this.

 As a network engineer, I was intimately familiar with the CLI and had a lot of fun putting the stuff I learned into practice by working with CLI output.
 In this article, I will start by giving a few basic examples on how to send a command to a device and retrieve the output as a string.
-After this, I will give a few examples on how to work with those strings and do some basic, but interesting things with it.
+After this, I will give a few examples on how to break the strins down into smaller parts and how to find what you are looking for.

 Collecting the string: